6:00 PM - 7:00 PM Elementary Meet the Teacher Night

-Thank you for choosing Maricopa Elementary, a Leader in Me Lighthouse School.
+Thank you for choosing Maricopa Elementary School, a Leader in Me Lighthouse School.

 With the warm weather coming, please remember that scholars need to continue to follow the dress code.
-Scholars should dress in a manner that takes into consideration the educational environment, safety, health, and welfare of self and others.
+Scholars should dress in a manner that, in addition to the following guidelines, takes into consideration the educational environment, safety, health, and welfare of self and others.
 Scholars must keep in mind that they represent Maricopa Elementary School and the Maricopa Community.

 Please use our district code, 1679, in your report to ensure it is routed to our administrative team.
 We are proud to add another resource to our families to help promote school safety.
 Of course, we still encourage and welcome all other types of communication between you and our team to make certain that we are addressing any concerns you have as they arise.

 Together, we will see your child’s potential so clearly that they see it in themselves.

 Yours in Education,